ezhang123/social-feed/README.md

 # social-feed
-Social Media project that mimics the features/functionality of twitter demonstrating different skill sets and tools such as SpringBoot and APIs utilization.
+Social Media project that mimics the features/functionality of different social medias such as twitter, instagram, etc, demonstrating different skill sets and tools such as SpringBoot and APIs utilization.